 Do you like scary movies?
 Then you should probably read on to learn about Shudder, a streaming service exclusively for horror and horror-adjacent content.
 But be warned - this is not for the casual horror fan.
 No Jordan Peele here, no Cabin in the Woods, no Saw.
 This is for viewers who want to explore the origins of horror cinema, who enjoy documentaries on the rise of slasher films, and for whom Tom Savini is like unto a god.
-Shudder is a smaller service than something like Netflix or Hulu, but what it does, it does well, and it's the best TV streaming service if you love, love, love horror.
+Shudder is a smaller service than something like Netflix (opens in new tab) or Hulu (opens in new tab), but what it does, it does well, and it's both the best TV streaming service (opens in new tab) and best movie streaming site (opens in new tab) if you love, love, love horror.

 Shudder review: TV shows